19 results for tag: communication

 Red Flags For Your Relationships

 We have all been there, the red flags in a new relationship.
-When launching a new relationship, we see these little signs that are instincts tell us "RUN" but we don't listen.
-They are attractive, fun or funny, maybe they have a good job or career or maybe they are just so different than the last relationship that ANYTHING feels like an upgrade.
-These red flags are not always obvious to us when oxytocin is released in our bodies and everything feels magical.
+When launching a new relationship, we see these little signs that our instincts tell us to "RUN," but we don't listen.
+They are attractive, fun, or funny; maybe they have a good job or career, or maybe they are just so different than the last relationship that ANYTHING feels like an upgrade.
+These red flags are not always obvious to us when oxytocin is released in our bodies, and everything feels magical.

 "Oxytocin, dopamine, and serotonin are often referred to as our “happy hormones.”
 When you’re attracted to another person, your brain releases dopamine, your serotonin levels increase, and oxytocin is produced.
 This causes you to feel a surge of positive emotion."
 Adrienne Santos-Longhurst on Healthline.

 When these hormones are released, we are not always able to make intelligent, thoughtful decisions.
 We tend to act impulsively and jump into a relationship based on the experiences that these hormones produce in us.
-We tend to attach the good feelings with the person and ASSUME they are the cause of this new found sense of joy and vitality.
+We tend to attach good feelings to the person and assume that they are the cause of this newfound sense of joy and vitality.
 Sometimes they are the reasons we feel the way we do early in the relationship, sometimes it is just these specific hormones are doing what they are supposed to do, create offspring.
-This is why paying attention to red flags in a new relationship is so vital to its sustainable success and our wellbeing....
+This is why paying attention to red flags in a new relationship is so vital to its sustainable success and our well-being....

 Arguments About $ Aren’t About Money